w-mcilhagga/single-file-python-module/README.md

 options can be found on the [setuptools page](https://setuptools.pypa.io/en/latest/userguide/dependency_management.html#declaring-dependencies).

 ## References.
-I originally found this information on [George Shuklin's Medium site](https://medium.com/opsops/packaging-a-single-module-in-python-e8d4388c4664) so :thumbsup: to him.
+I originally found this information on [George Shuklin's blog](https://medium.com/opsops/packaging-a-single-module-in-python-e8d4388c4664) so :thumbsup: to him.
 The official documentation for this is at [Setuptools](https://setuptools.pypa.io/en/latest/deprecated/distutils/setupscript.html) which is "deprecated" but only because more up to date information isn't yet available.